simgrid/simgrid/docs/source/Models.rst

 CM02
 ====

-This is a simple model of TCP performance, where the sender stops sending packets when its TCP window is full.
+This is a simple model of TCP performance, with two main features.
+The first one comes from the TCP windowing algorithm requesting the sender to stop sending packets when its TCP window is full.
 If the acknowledgment packets are returned in time to the sender, the TCP window has no impact on the performance, which is then only limited by link bandwidths.
 Otherwise, late acknowledgments will reduce the data transfer rate.
+The second model feature is called cross-traffic.
+It represents the impact of ACKs on the performance of the reverse direction.
+Indeed, a TCP communication from A to B induces ACK packets going from B to
+A and competing with the user data going from B to A. The impact of cross-traffic is further discussed when presenting the LV08 model below below.

-SimGrid models this mechanism as follows: :math:`real\_BW = min(physical\_BW, \frac{TCP\_GAMMA}{2\times latency})` The used
+SimGrid models the TCP windowing mechanism as follows: :math:`real\_BW = min(physical\_BW, \frac{TCP\_GAMMA}{2\times latency})`
-bandwidth is either the physical bandwidth that is configured in the platform, or a value that represents a bandwidth limit due to late acknowledgments.
+The used bandwidth is either the physical bandwidth that is configured in the platform, or a value that represents a bandwidth limit due to late acknowledgments.
 This value is the maximal TCP window size (noted TCP Gamma in SimGrid) divided by the round-trip time (i.e. twice the one-way latency).
 The default value of TCP Gamma is 4194304.
-This value can be changed with the :ref:`network/TCP-gamma <cfg=network/TCP-gamma>` configuration item.
+This value can be changed with the
+:ref:`network/TCP-gamma <cfg=network/TCP-gamma>` configuration item.

 If you want to disable this mechanism altogether (e.g.,to model UDP or memory operations), you should set TCP-gamma to 0.
 Otherwise, the time it takes to send 10 Gib of data over a 10 Gib/s link that is otherwise unused is computed as